idvorkin/idvorkin.github.io/_posts/2018-06-7-my-perfect-job.md

 - Work is filled with [peak moments](/moments-at-work)
 - Going to work is like hanging out with friends.
 - (In very special places ...)
 I run [Feelings meetings](/Human-Meetings)

+### Very entertaining references on engineering jobs in the industry.

+*I'll need to create a seperate post from this, but for now I'll just hold these references*

+If you're thinking of your engineering job, check out the following post from a fantastic writer

+**[The 10x engineer](https://vas3k.com/notes/10x/)** - A post describing the need for different engineers at different times in the company life cycle:

+*We need charismatic leaders.
+They are the ones to beat the shit out and launch a project.
+At a later stage, they can't do much.
+But that's why they form a team which wraps it all up in a cozy bureaucracy and thus survive the valley of death.
+Eventually, we need everyone, yet at different times and places.
+Ilon Mask can invent and set up the Falcon X, but his team will assemble the rocket while he's shitstorming Twitter.*

+Or in more smart words:

+*Procedural legitimacy is always better than charismatic legitimacy, because charisma is just an appeal to transcendental values, while procedure is rational.
+But one thing will never replace the other, because procedural legitimacy turns into bureaucracy over time, bureaucracy becomes a new class, innovation stagnates, and then a new charismatic leader appears, who breaks the old procedure and offers a new, perhaps more optimal one.
+And then everything goes on to Hegel's old man.*

+**[How to hire sane teams](https://vas3k.com/notes/hiring/)** - A post describing the difficulty in hiring.

+*There is no ruler to properly measure engineers.
+Standard grades "Junior-Middle-Senior-Lead" helps not more than a stick from the forest helps us measure the speed of light*

+--

+*At the beginning, it's more profitable to hire those with "fire in their eyes", while in the years of stability and good revenue, howling engineers are too dangerous.
+It’s time for a company to hire 9000 bureaucrats and surround them with "processes".*

+*After that, early employers will run away in horror, writing unveiling posts on Medium, while the company can continue to grow steadily.
+That's absolutely normal.*

+--

+*The ability to get things done has one unpleasant feature: it reduces with the growth of wisdom.
+And there's nothing you can do about it.
+"I'm too old for this shit" mode on.*